 Formulate your answers using the STAR technique.
 Describe the situation and when it took place.
 Explain the task and what your goals were.
 Provide details of the actions that you took to achieve your goal.
 Finally, conclude with the result of your actions.

-If you’re feeling anxious about an upcoming interview and need support, contact the Work Well Advice Line for free and confidential employment advice.
+If you’re feeling anxious about an upcoming interview and need support, check if you’re eligible for employment support from Work Well.